-Heat Advisories have been issued across the Florida Panhandle and into the Florida Big Bend through the afternoon, with temperatures feeling like 106 to 112-degrees during the peak heating hours of the day.
+Heat Advisories have been issued across the Florida Panhandle and into the western Suwannee Valley from 11 AM EDT/10 AM CDT to 8 PM EDT/7 PM CDT, with temperatures feeling like 108 to 114-degrees during the peak heating hours of the day.
+Excessive Heat Warnings cannot be ruled out along the eastern Panhandle and Big Bend should showers and thunderstorms develop later in the day than expected.